Technical Calculator

 Steps:

-• Subtract the salvage value from the original cost to get the depreciable base
+• Subtract the salvage cost from the authentic cost to get the depreciable base

-• Divide the depreciable base by the useful units (Life) to determine the Depreciation Per Unit
+• Divide the depreciable base with the aid of the useful units (lifestyles) to determine the Depreciation according to Unit

-• Multiply depreciation per unit by the units produced
+• Multiply depreciation consistent with unit with the aid of the gadgets produced

-This depreciation is based on the usage of the asset.
-It is perfect for assets that wear out mainly because of usage like machinery or vehicles etc.
+This depreciation is primarily based on the use of the asset. it is ideal for property that put on out specially due to usage like equipment or cars and so forth.

 It involves the following two steps for calculating depreciation: